AhmadAltomy/ramla/docs/current-power.md

 - [ ] Remove the Recent searches static data and make sure it's dynamic.
 - [ ] Implement the real data and real functionality for the search page to get the data from the backend.

+### Enhancements

+- [ ] Implement the Download receipt feature for the user to download the receipt of the charging session.
+- [ ] Filter the results by the selected vehicle in the stations map view.

 ## Admin portal